-WORKED Most of my working life has been spent in South London, at the Institute of Psychiatry Psychology and Neuroscience, King’s College London, in Camberwell, and in Peckham while working in a community mental health team as a consultant clinical psychologist, for the South London and Maudsley NHS Foundation Trust.
+WORKED Most of my working life has been spent in South London, working as a clinical academic at the Institute of Psychiatry Psychology and Neuroscience, King’s College London, in Camberwell, and in Peckham while working in a community mental health team as an honorary consultant clinical psychologist, for the South London and Maudsley NHS Foundation Trust.

 OBE in 2018 for my services to clinical research, treatment and support for people with psychosis.

 I am also a NIHR Senior Investigator Emerita, for my work in psychosis.